croservices/cro/docs/approach.md

 Some messages or connections can be replied to with one or more messages.
 These do the `Cro::Replyable` role.
-Anything that produces a replyable is also responsible for providing something that can send response messages.
+Anything that produces a replyable is also responsible for providing something that can process the reply messages.
 This "something" may either be a transform or a sink.
-Examples of replyables include `Cro::TCP::ServerConnection` and `Cro::SSL::ServerConnection`.
+Examples of replyables include `Cro::TCP::ServerConnection` and `Cro::SSL::ServerConnection`, which give a `Cro::Sink` replier that sends `Cro::TCP::Message` objects back to the client.

 ## Composition